Localight/LocalightWebService/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-Some guidelines for pull requests and issues:
+<b>Some guidelines for pull requests and issues:</b><br />
-When a pull is not assigned to you, do not pull it in unless specifically asked to by @mention.
+- When a pull is not assigned to you, do not pull it in unless specifically asked to by @mention.
-When a pull request titled PROD - … Exists, pull that request in before any other requests.
+- When a pull request titled PROD - … Exists, pull that request in before any other requests.
 This is a pull from master into production.
 If you pull another request in before pulling that request in, you will include the pull in the sync.
-This is BAD, because it pulls potentially unreviewed and untested code into production.
+This is BAD, because it pulls potentially unreviewed and untested code into production.<br /><br />

-Use labels accordingly:
+<b>Labels:</b><br />
-backburner - Issues that are valid, but are not currently important.
-Issues with this tag should NOT have a milestone attached bug - Issues that BREAK functionality or previously written code that executes unexpectedly. cleanup - For issues dealing with messy code, or bad implementations. design - Issues that have to do with graphical finesse.
+<b>backburner</b> - Issues that are valid, but are not currently important.
+Issues with this tag should NOT have a milestone attached<br />
+<b>bug</b> - Issues that BREAK functionality or previously written code that executes unexpectedly.<br />
+<b>cleanup</b> - For issues dealing with messy code, or bad implementations.<br />
+<b>design</b> - Issues that have to do with graphical finesse.
 Does not include building functionality in the frontend such as forms.
-Has to do with styling, colors, animations etc. discussion - Anything that is up for discussion where an approach has yet to be decided.
-This tag should be removed when a consensus is reached. enhancement - Issues that improve pre-existing functionality. needs backend - Issues that exist in the frontend, but cannot be completed without backend functionality being implemented first, or that need backend functionality to work better. needs milestone - All issues should be created with this tag.
-This tag will be removed by the timeline manager when a milestone is appointed. new feature - This tag is the opposite of enhancement.
-Anything that involves building new functionality should have this tag. urgent - Any issue or pull request that requires IMMEDIATE attention.
+Has to do with styling, colors, animations etc.<br />
+<b>discussion</b> - Anything that is up for discussion where an approach has yet to be decided.
+This tag should be removed when a consensus is reached.<br />
+<b>enhancement</b> - Issues that improve pre-existing functionality.<br />
+needs backend - Issues that exist in the frontend, but cannot be completed without backend functionality being implemented first, or that need backend functionality to work better.<br />
+<b>needs milestone</b> - All issues should be created with this tag.
+This tag will be removed by the timeline manager when a milestone is appointed.<br />
+<b>new feature</b> - This tag is the opposite of enhancement.
+Anything that involves building new functionality should have this tag.<br />
+<b>urgent</b> - Any issue or pull request that requires IMMEDIATE attention.<br />

 ## History